ldritsas/inkyphat_weather/README.md

 # inkyphat_weather
 Python3 code to display current and near-term weather conditions on an Pimoroni Inky pHAT eInk screen Using the [Dark Sky API](https://darksky.net/dev/) and Lukas Kubis's Python wrapper [darkskylib](https://github.com/lukaskubis/darkskylib/).
 My installation is on a Raspberry Pi Zero W running headless on my kitchen wall.
 There are two versions of the code: phat_weather.py, that tells you about the weather today and tomorrow, and phat_weather_today.py that gives a lot more detail about what is going on with the weather today, including the barometric pressure, dewpoint, wind speed, gusts and Beaufort scale numbers.

 ## Darksky Update!
 Since Darksky was bought by Apple, they are not allowing new signups.
-I will updae my code to something like Open Weather soon.
+I will update my code to something like Open Weather soon.

 ## UK units
 In both sets of codes there are a lot of different units, because I live in the UK, where we talk about temperature in Celcius, but windspeed in miles-per-hour.
 I've also incuded the temperature in Farhenheit units as well, because that makes more sense to me!